dzygann/mac-setup/README.md

 WIP

+### Caution

+If you have already a `.zshrc` file in the home directory, it could be overridden.
+For safety reasons, you should create a backup of the affected files.

 ## How to Use

 The `bootstrap.sh` script is the starting point.
 It should have execution rights to be able to do his work.
 The script will copy the `.zsh_aliases` and the `.zshrc` file to the home directory.
 The `brew` will start the job and install every application defined in the `brew_apps.txt` file and in the `brew_cask_apps.txt` file.
 Then `brew` is used again to run the MariaDB as a service, so that we can instantly use it.

-### Caution

-If you have already a `.zshrc` file in the home directory, it will be overriden.

 ## iTerm2